microsoft/promptflow-rag-project-template/.github/pull_request_template.md

 - [] tested via a notebook
 - [] tested via a testflow
-- [] only made sure the code is written correctly Checks
+- [] only made sure the code is written correctly
 - [] commented code for complex areas
 - [] updated readme with the new changes
 - [] changes not generating errors with the main flows in rag-vectorsearchtype directories (e.g rag-cosmos-mongo)
-- [] I have tested my implementation
-- [] I have updated environment.yaml file with any additional dependancies
+- [] updated environment.yaml file with any additional dependancies